TotaruSeika-pr/Creator/README.md

 `$ ./Creator.py -p test -os Linux -t Thanks to Create for the job!`

 ##### This function is useful if you need to write short text.
 If you want to write large texts, then write it to a file and use `-cf`

+## -a || --about

+Argument for getting information.
+Used to get information about the project and its author.

+##### Unfortunately, the key does not work without required arguments.
+Therefore, we raise an error for the key to work :)